szeestraten/szeestraten.github.io/_posts/2018-05-08-expanding-ceph-clusters-with-juju.md

 Don't worry if you don't end up with the exact weight or usage numbers as above.
 Those numbers depend on the size of storage available on the LXD host.

-So, with a working Ceph cluster, let's get start the expansion process.
+So, with a working Ceph cluster, we can finally get started.

 ## Set crush initial weight to 0